 Dr. Botta is a research scientist and junior faculty member in the Department of Microbiology at UAB.
 He graduated from Benedictine College with a dual degree in Biochemistry and French, and pursued his doctorate degree in Pharmaceutical Sciences at the University of Arizona.
 His teaching experience began in college where he was hired as a teaching assistant for the Chemistry and Biochemistry department, and continued in graduate school where he proctored medicinal chemistry and molecular biology examinations.
 At UAB, Dr. Botta has been actively involved in the mentoring and training of undergraduate and graduate students.
 He has also privately taught the Apologia Chemistry and Physics lab components to several members of the Our Lady of Good Counsel homeschooling community, and is looking forward to teaching the Apologia Biology class at St. Thomas Aquinas Academy.
 Dr. Botta and his family are parishioners of Blessed Sacrament Catholic Church.

-Mary Sahawneh Algebra I (Saxon)
+Mary Sahawneh Algebra I & II (Saxon)

 Mary Sahawneh has a BS in Civil Engineering from UAB and a Master's in Secondary Education, Mathematics, UAB.
 She has taught math for various schools in the Jefferson County Board of Education School System.
 Her most recent teaching position was at Jefferson County International Baccalaureate High School.
 Subjects taught were Honors Algebra I, Honors Precalculus, Dual Enrollment Calculus I and Advanced Placement Calculus AB and BC.
 Mrs. Sahawneh also served as the Math Department Chairperson at JCIB.